 The distillate pump discharge to be throttled so that pump should not run dry.
 The rate of distillate pump discharge and rate fresh water produced in the condenser should match.
 When distillate pump is not able to extract the freshwater at the rate of production, level of freshwater increases in the condenser and effective cooling area of the condenser reduces.
 This finally results in reduced evaporation quantity.

-Stopping of Fresh water Generator
+Fresh water Generator Stopping Procedure